Frequently Asked Questions

 - Do not enter into any agreement to act as an “informer” or special agent for any law enforcement agency without specific written approval of the Parole Division; and

 - Abide by any special conditions imposed by a Parole Panel, whether imposed upon release and listed on the release certificate or imposed at a later date.

 Gate money is $50.00 and a bus ticket provided to the released inmate on parole or mandatory supervision by the Correctional Institutions Division to help with transportation to the community to which they are being paroled to.
 They will receive an additional $50.00 upon reporting to their parole office.

 Depends on their level of supervision and will be addressed at the client’s initial visit.

-A parole review for eligible offenders who are incarcerated in a non-TDCJ facility.
+A parole review for eligible inmates who are incarcerated in a non-TDCJ facility.

 No, clothes will be provided for them before release.

 It will depend on what unit they are being released from.
 Our status line will have that information once a release date is set.
 The status line number is (512) 406-5202.

 Yes.
 Although, a bus ticket will be provided to the inmate if alternate transportation is unavailable.

 No. An inmate who has no other resources will be placed into a halfway house as bed space is available.